briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

 detailed in the Inspection and Maintenance Agreement.

-3. _(c)_ A copy of the complete and recorded Inspection and Maintenance Plan and Inspection and Maintenance Agreement as specified in [Section 1357.08][CF Section 1357.08] of this Chapter must be provided to the Village Engineer.\
+3. _(c)_ A copy of the complete and recorded Inspection and Maintenance Plan and Inspection and Maintenance Agreement as specified in [Section 1357.08][CFCO 1357.08] of this Chapter must be provided to the Village Engineer.\
 (Ord.
 2016-79.
 Passed 12-12-16.)

 ## 1357.13   On-going inspections